cardiac/LakeCalculator/README.md

 # Lake Calculator

-The solution to the following problem, given to me as a programming test for a major corporation.
+The solution to the following problem.
 It includes unit tests.

+The app should work on any device with iOS 7.1+.

 ## Problem Statement: